 Rio Sol

-As fine wine importers and distributors, Go Brazil supplies the trade with quality Brazilian wines from a range of wineries including Rio Sol.
-Reputedly the world’s closest lying winery to the Equator, Rio Sol remarkably sits just 8 degrees south, on the border of the states of Bahia and Pernambuco in northeast Brazil.
-This predominantly flat, arid vineyard borders the river São Francisco, downstream from the man-made Sobradinho lake, and forms part of a much larger irrigation project which focuses on commercial fruit production.
+Rio Sol (‘River Sun’) is one just one many brands owned by the Portuguese wine conglomerate, Sogrape.
+The wine produced here comes from vineyards lying, remarkably, at just 8° south of the Equator, on the border of the states of Bahia and Pernambuco in northeast Brazil.
+These predominantly flat, arid vineyards border the river São Francisco, downstream from the man-made Sobradinho lake, and form part of a much larger irrigation project which focuses on commercial fruit production.

 Vinícola Aurora

-As wine suppliers to the trade, Go Brazil imports wines from producers including Aurora.
-The largest producer of Brazilian wine by volume, Aurora is a co-operative which relies on more than 1100 small scale producer-members to supply approx. 50m kgs of grapes annually.
-The company’s HQ is located in Bento Gonçalves, the town situated at the heart of the Serra Gaúcha wine-growing region.
+Said to be the largest producer of Brazilian wine by volume, Aurora is a co-operative which relies on more than 1100 small scale producer-members to supply in approx. 50m kgs of grapes annually.
+In 2023 the company moved its HQ from the centre of Bento Gonçalves, the town situated at the heart of the Serra Gaúcha wine-growing region, to a brand new facility at the entrance to the nearby Vale dos Vinhedos.